endurantgames/cosmiclegends/src/classes/knight.md

 You have the **Criminal**, **Investigator**, and **Spy** skills, plus four additional skills of your choice.

-Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.
+Whenever you make a roll that uses your skill, add 2 dice to the Dice Pool.

 ## Power Words

 You can use your Power Words in the following ways:

-- As a **Power Display**, costing no Might
+- As a **Power Display**, cost of no Might
-- As a **Power Stunt**, costing 1 Might for each Word beyond the first
+- As a **Power Stunt**, cost of 1 Might (no Might if a Core Power Word, Nova Power Word, or Scene Power Word) for each Word beyond the first
-- As a **Power Combo**, costing 1 Might and letting others join in
+- As a **Power Combo**, cost of 1 Might (no Might if a Core Power Word, Nova Power Word, or Scene Power Word) and letting others potentially join in
-- Joining a **Power Combo**, costing 1 Might.
+- Joining a **Power Combo**, costing 1 Might (no Might if a Core Power Word, Nova Power Word, or Scene Power Word).

 When you use a Power Word, it goes on cooldown until the start of the next Hero Phase.